SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/*-lexcreation.md

 ##### surface analysis

 »⟮A surface analysis⎵process⎵⟯« is ⟮a valid analysis⟯ of ⟮a lexeme's morphology⟯ ⟮no matter if etymologically true⟯.
-»⟮A surface analysis⎵lexeme⎵⟯« is a lexeme created due to surface analysis⎵process⎵.
+»⟮A surface analysis⎵lexeme⎵⟯« is ⟮＿a lexeme＿⟯ ⟮created due to ＿surface analysis⎵process⎵＿⟯.
-Surface analysis is ambiguous between surface analysis⎵process⎵ and surface analysis⎵lexeme⎵.
+»⟮Surface analysis⟯« is ambiguous between ⟮＿surface analysis⎵process⎵＿⟯ and ⟮c_;＿surface analysis⎵lexeme⎵＿⟯.

 ###### reanalysis

 »⟮Reanalysis⎵process/lexeme⎵⟯« is ⟮＿surface analysis⎵process/lexeme⎵＿⟯ ⟮into a different morphology than it originally had⟯.
 »⟮Juncture loss⟯« is ⟮＿reanalysis＿⟯ where ⟮an article and a noun fuse⟯.
-⟮Rebracketing⟯ is also sometimes known as ⟮resegmentation⟯ or ⟮metanalysis⟯ »⟮rebracketing⟯« is ⟮＿reanalysis＿⟯ which moves a morpheme boundary.
+⟮Rebracketing⟯ is also sometimes known as ⟮resegmentation⟯ or ⟮metanalysis⟯ »⟮rebracketing⟯« is ⟮＿reanalysis＿⟯ which ⟮moves ＿a morpheme boundary＿⟯.
-Misdivision (has polysemy) is rebracketing where the morpheme boundary is a word boundary.
+»⟮Misdivision⟯« (has polysemy) is ⟮＿rebracketing＿⟯ where ⟮＿the morpheme boundary＿ is ＿a word boundary＿⟯.

 ##### folk etymology